netbookai/spawner/README.md

 - Multi cloud infrastructure orchestrator for kubernetes.
 - Manage cluster kubeconfig for different provider.
 - Provision nodes with on demand or spot instances.
-- Access control built right into spawner, it will not access your existing clusters if it wasnt created by spawner unless your resources tagged as per  spawner policy.
+- Access control built right into spawner, it will not access your existing clusters if it wasn't created by spawner unless your resources tagged as per spawner policy.

 ---
 ### Prerequisites